samohtebag/Advanced-CSS-Portfolio/README.md

 Each of the items on the navigation bar anchors to the specific sections of the page.
 I've also included my resume which is downloadable when clicked.

+The site was also created to be accessible to screen readers as best as possible.

 <a name="contributions"></a>
 ## 4. Contributions